 We are entirely self-financing.
 We received some funding from Arts Council in 2006 to employ a Development Manager, (who has now become the Artistic Director), and also got a development grant from Salford Urban Regeneration Company in 2010 to upgrade and refit the top floor for studios.
 We are however very proud not to be relying on funding bids and have become a leading example to other arts organisations / print workshops in how to run a successful arts business.

 Our screenprinting is waterbased with a darkroom facility for coating and exposing screens.
 In our etching area we have nitric acid for steel and zinc plates as well as ferric chloride and now also copper sulphate.
 Our aquatint is ‘traditional’ resin.

-We believe in bringing in new innovations in printmaking such as gum arabic transfer techniques, copper sulphate, hydroplate etc. However we don’t throw out the ‘old’.
+We believe in bringing in new innovations in printmaking such as gum arabic transfer techniques, copper sulphate, hydroplate, photo-carborundum and vasleine etch.
+However we don’t throw out the ‘old’.
 We incorporate new methods within tried and tested print processes with the intention of bringing in a hybrid approach that gives the best of both worlds.
 At Hot Bed Press we have incorporated recent innovations in printmaking into normal studio practise, such as the use of vegetable oil, new degreasants and mordants for etching.
 We will continue to improve and innovate on health and safety and environmental issues and to enhance creative printmaking practises making us a centre for excellence in the North West.

-Look out also for the annual open studios events we run as well as the Manchester Artists’ Book Fair we run annually at MMU Holden Gallery in Manchester and the ever growing 20:20 Print Exchange which last year had 392 artists producing 9,800 prints.
-The show is currently touring the UK and is on in Wakefield and will travel to Hereford, West Yorkshire, Liverpool and West Yorkshire.
+Look out also for the annual open studios events we run as well as the Manchester Artists’ Book Fair we organise annually at MMU Holden Gallery in Manchester every October and the ever growing 20:20 Print Exchange which this year boasts 500 artists from 40 print workshops creating 12,500 prints.
+The show is currently touring the UK and is on show in Edinburgh.

 Sean Rorke – Artistic Director